san-e/discoWikiGen/README.md

 # discoWikiGen
 WIP dynamic wiki page source generator for Discovery Freelancer

+## Installation

+### Linux
+Run `venv.sh`.
+This assumes you have the `uv` package manager installed.
+Refer to installation instructions [here](https://docs.astral.sh/uv/getting-started/installation/).

+### Windows

+Create a virtual environment if you feel like it.
+Navigate to the `requirements.txt` file and run `pip install -r requirements.txt`.

+## Usage
+Run `scripts/main.py`.
+It will guide you through initial setup.
+If you want to render ship images, you will need to provide paths to a Librelancer SDK install and a Blender install.

+---
 ## Dependencies
 - My [fork](https://github.com/BASEFlow1/flint) of [flint](https://github.com/biqqles/flint)
 - beautifulsoup4